 The cat is unique in being an obligate carnivore i.e. it must eat game or prey in order to acquire all the essential amino acids and fats that it can’t manufacture itself; unlike most other mammals, the cat is unusual in that there is a wide range of nutrients that it cannot synthesise within itself- these are called the essential nutrients and must be obtained from an external source.
 By eating a whole carcase, it acquires these essential nutrients already prepacked.
 Again, meeting these unique demands is best achieved with the commercial foods.

 Another common query concerns the concept of choice.
 Many people feel that a wide and varied diet has to be a good thing for their pet.
-It is however far better to put them on a narrow range of high quality foods than a wide range of low or medium quality foods.
+It is however far better to put them on a narrow range of high quality foods to prevent gastrointestinal upsets

-Super-premium foods will meet all their energy and nutrient requirements and prevent gastroenteric upsets commonly caused by a diet that is chopped and changed.
-Our recommendation is that you rear your kitten on a combination of canned food and one of the following high-quality cat biscuits: IAMS, EUKANUBA, ROYAL CANIN, HILLS.
+Our recommendation is that you rear your kitten on a combination of canned food and one of the following high-quality cat biscuits: BLACKHAWK, ROYAL CANIN, HILLS.

 Finally the number of feeds per day.
 There is no set rule for this because each kitten is different and the amounts change as the kitten gets older.
 Small meals fed three times daily until the kitten is 4-5 months old is usually sufficient but after a while you should be able to determine the feeding regime that suits both of you.
 Eventually you will find your cat will come and go as they please if you leave a bowl of dry biscuits out and you can supplement them with the wet foods as required

 Milk is another common enquiry that we have.
 Basically kittens don’t need milk in the diet at all; some people feel it’s a good source of calcium, but to meet the kitten’s calcium requirements for growth, more than one litre per day is required!
 It is a common cause of diarrhoea in the kitten because they lack the intestinal enzymes to digest the lactose in it and for this reason we don’t recommend it – water is better.
 However, if the kitten is drinking milk without diarrhoea then that is fine but it may not be worth the risk to find out!